humannum14916/Orynx/README.md

 [varName] = 3;
 ```
 Using square brackets, you can access a variable using another variable as the name.
-This also works with parenthesis, allowing you to call a function's parent object from inside the function.
+A similar trick also works with parenthesis, allowing you to call a function's parent object from inside the function.
 ```javascript
 recursion = <
   "onCall":{